snap-cloud/lambda/README.md

 * `git submodule update`

 ## Development Getting Started
 Once things are setup, use `./run` to launch Rails and start ngrok.

-After you have cloned this repo, run this setup script to set up your machine with the necessary dependencies to run and test this app:

-    % ./bin/setup

-It assumes you have a machine equipped with Ruby, Postgres, etc. If not, set up your machine with `brew` (on a Mac).
+You can skip this if you're not using LTI.

+**A working instance (even locally) requires both Redis and Postgres to be running**.

 ---

 ## Requirements and Setup
 * Ruby version
-	* 2.3.3
+	* 2.5.5
 * System dependencies
+	* Postgres
-	* Postgres, qt, ngrok
+	* Redis
-	* `brew install postgres qt`
+	* `brew install postgres qt redis`
 	* OSX Install postgres:
 	```sh
 	# To have launchd start postgresql at login: